 Sex, Drugs and Rock ‘n’ Roll in Myanmar

 Myanmans love to drink and good quality beer and rum is available very cheaply meaning there is always a party happening somewhere.
 Myanmar is part of the infamous Golden Triangle and produces a huge amount of opium but almost all of this is exported.
 Despite being part of the Golden Triangle I was never once offered drugs of any kind whilst travelling in Myanmar – which goes in stark contrast to India or Thailand.
 The growing expat scene in Yangon are fond of crushing up Ritalin (which can be purchased without a subscription in some parts of the country) and snorting it – the effects are very similar to speed.
 It is possible, but extremely difficult, to find low-quality marijuana in Myanmar but without a reliable connection (make friends with expats) your chances of scoring are practically zero.
 Rumour has it that one backpacker hid a small geocache amongst the temples of Bagan with a few tabs placed inside… Happy treasure hunting amigos!
+Check out Blazed Backpackers 101 for tips on how to stay safe, whilst getting fucked up!

 Best time to travel to Myanmar